leonavevor/mcp_travelassistant/BlogPost.md

 I have been hearing a lot about MCP (Model Context Protocol) in my feeds.
 So what is MCP and why is the next big thing in AI.
 I set out to find out more and in the process ended up building a suite of MCP servers to help me in travel planning.

-But before I jump in with the project, let us get on the same page on what MCP is (*if you rather want to hear about the project first, head on to the section: **Real-World Project: The Intelligent Travel Assistant***).
+But before I jump in with the project, let us get on the same page on what MCP is (*if you would rather want to hear about the project first, head on to the section: **Real-World Project: The Intelligent Travel Assistant***).

 ## The Predicament that led to MCP